 The Triumph effect

 I love the Triumph Motorcycles brand and I learned all about the company and love how, thanks to Mr Bloor, the company was saved and has become the benchmark for cool retro bikes.
 I love the cafe racer look and classic Brit bike styling of Triumphs.
-I am not one to go at crazy speeds and I’m really into sport bikes, so a Triumph Bonneville was the perfect choice for me.
+I am not one to go at crazy speeds and I’m not really into sport bikes, so a Triumph Bonneville was the perfect choice for me.
 It not only rides smoothly but is also fairly easy to manoeuvre considering it isn’t the lightest of bikes.

 The cafe biker scene was huge in Brighton in the 50s and 60s, so it’s nice to ride around on iconic roads such as Madeira Drive on the Ace Cafe Reunion.